waynefenwick/13-Object-Relational-Mapping/README.md

 &nbsp;

 ## Description
-AS A manager at an internet retail company I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies.
-WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database.
+As a manager at an internet retail company I would like a back end for my e-commerce website.
+This back end uses the latest technologies in keeping data update so that my company can compete with other e-commerce companies.
+When I run tests on API POST, PUT, and DELETE routes in Insomnia, I am able to quickly and successfully make necessary modifications to data in my database.

 &nbsp;